SummaryDev/ethereum-sql/docs/how-we-query.md

 url: https://summary.dev
 ---

-# How we query for blockchain data
+# How we query blockchain data

 We make a case for serving blockchain data in files of a public dataset and analyzing it locally on the end user's computer.